Spiritual Formation at Luther Seminary

 Nourishing Your Spirit while Attending Seminary

-In the midst of your academic studies, it is all too easy to forget to take time to simply slow down and tend your personal spiritual well-being.
+In the midst of academic studies, it can be easy to forget to take time to slow down and tend to one's personal spiritual well-being.

-We want to provide opportunities throughout the semester for you to step out of the hectic schedule and be with others seeking to deepen their connection to God.
-Here are some resources available to you.
+Opportunities are provided throughout the academic year to step out of hectic schedules and be with others seeking to deepen their connection to God.

 Spiritual formation describes a whole host of practices or disciplines that enable us to grow in our relationship with God.
-Some of the traditional practices include prayer, spiritual reading, Sabbath-keeping, and spiritual direction.
+Some of the traditional practices include:

 Individual direction: The following organizations offer individual spiritual direction which you may arrange on your own.
-Most of these have a fee of $50-55 an hour but most also say they will negotiate the rate based on ability to pay.
-Some have agreed to provide individual spiritual directions to students at no cost.
+Most of these have a fee of $60-75 an hour, but many also say they will negotiate the rate based on the student's ability to pay.

-Other practices: The Benedictine Center also offers its space for a quiet time apart as does the Lake Wapogasset Lutheran Bible Camp at Avery, Wisc., www.campwapo.org.
-Contact Loren Teig at firstname.lastname@example.org for scheduling at Camp Wapo.
+Other practices: The Benedictine Center also offers its space for a quiet time apart as does the Lake Wapogasset Lutheran Bible Camp at Avery, Wisc.
+Contact Loren Teig for scheduling at Camp Wapo.

 Most of the centers listed above offer a wide range of other spiritual practices as well.
 For instance, the Benedictine Center has a Taizé prayer service on the third Friday of each month at 7:00 p.m. at St. Paul's Monastery, 2675 Larpenteur Ave.
 E, St. Paul.